boussadjra/vueye-table/README.md

- cols             : the attributes or columns, by default it takes the json object keys rows_data        : JS array of object or json content per-pages-values : An array containing the possible number of rows per page theme-name       : specify a theme name, available ones are light, dark-1 and dark-2 table-style      : the type of table bordered or striped show-theme       : if this prop is not mentionned the theme bar will be hidden checkable        : show/hide the checkboxes column and the export checked rows button
+ cols             : the attributes or columns, by default it takes the json object keys rows_data        : JS array of object or json content per-pages-values : An array containing the possible number of rows per page theme-name       : specify a theme name, available ones are light, dark-1, dark-2, blue-1 and red table-style      : the type of table bordered or striped show-theme       : if this prop is not mentionned the theme bar will be hidden checkable        : show/hide the checkboxes column and the export checked rows button